 THE ART OF SETTING YOUR EATING WINDOW

 If you want to give a different role to the food you eat.
-If you want to stop using food for filling in your emotional needs and start eating food to sustain your energy and vitality, read below what chrononutrition has to offer.
+If you want to stop using food for filling in your emotional needs and start eating food to sustain your energy and vitality, the science of chrononutrition has a lot to offer.

-Do you need to eat every second hour of the day?
-Short daily fasting regimens or Time-Restricted Feeding
+When you don’t eat every second hour of the day- The short daily fasting regimens also called Time-Restricted Feeding

 a.
 The 16/8: you consume all your food in an eight hours window and stay hydrated during the next 16 hours (including your sleep hours).
 The fasting window can be reduced to 12 hours or extended up to 20 hours.